swfiua/blume/doc/anpftu/april1.rst

 It is the beat of these oscillations that we experience as time.

-Now what about b. the actual rotation of the body of atoms?
+Now what about b. the actual rotation of the body of atoms, the 27 day rotation of the sun that we see?
+This will induce a 27 day wave in the surrounding space time.

-Mostly we can just ignore it, since a. is so much bigger in magnitude, all observations fit the model with just the contribution from a.
+Mostly we can just ignore it, since a. is so much bigger in magnitude, (almost) all observations fit the model with just the contribution from a.

 With a large central mass and lots of time, the difference can start to matter, and that is what we see in galactic rotation curves.

 By pretending all the atoms are at the centre of mass we have ignored the rotation of the body itself.
 It is an extremely good